Rain damages Brazil stadium weeks before soccer Confederations Cup

 "These six stadiums show that the (Brazilian) people have the determination, capacity and competence to host the best World Cup of all time," she said.

-The 50,000-seat Salvador stadium, known as the Fonte Nova, has been rebuilt at a cost of 600 million reais.
+The 50,000-seat Salvador stadium, known as the Fonte Nova, has been rebuilt at a cost of 600 million reais ($293 million).
 Disaster struck at a previous arena on the same site in 2007, when part of the structure gave way during a match, killing seven people.